 We will look at ways you can plan a piece of work, organise your time, and how to enable your concentration, deepen your focus and sense of inner freedom.

-Questions of identity, cultural belonging, personal experiences of brushing against the status quo all affect us and can at times deeply test one’s resolve as a writer/artist.
+Questions of identity, cultural belonging, background, and experiences of brushing against the status quo can at times deeply test our resolve as a writer/artist.
 These are important aspects to tease out in order to favour your approach to your work, and build up your fearlessness and sense of purpose, as well as your excitement about making work and taking new risks with your materials.

 Writing can take many forms, use different content and outputs, be creative or non-fiction.
 It can be part of a performance, sound-pieces, or site-specific.
 Each presents their own sets of questions.
 If you are preparing a reading, or setting up a show, we can rehearse it together and set you up for your online presentations.

 These mentoring sessions are private and tailored to support and encourage your processes, your thoughts, your risk-taking, your dilemmas and grow your sense of confidence.

 WHO YOU ARE

 I have been developing these mentoring sessions to deal with the personal and professional demands of working through the isolation we have all been affected by this past year.
 Things are changing and the sessions are here to help and encourage writers and artists of all kinds pick up your own steam again, assess your priorities and sense of risk, and apply yourself to getting further and deeper in your practice.

 The sessions are also tailored to support independent practitioners (coaches, curators, organisers, team leaders…) who wish to tap more into your creative energy to bring a creative mindset to the fore in your work and decision-making process, and overall choose to enhance the creative pull and assets of your personal and inner life.

 HOW IT WORKS